1nnovat1on/gpt_chatbot/README.md

 Install git
 Copy this directory to your computer (preferably with git clone https://github.com/1nnovat1on/gpt_chatbot.git)
 Open your terminal (CMD on Windows)
-Navigate to the directory you downloaded the code to with cd.
+set environment variables called OPENAI_API_KEY and PINECONEKEY (use the setx command) Navigate to the directory you downloaded the code to with cd.
 For me that means cd C:\Documents\gpt_chatbot
 Run pip install -r requirements.txt in your terminal
 Run python chatbot.py